Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 This strategy was developed and tested using EURUSD data.

-The images above show the same setup on two different timeframes: 4H for the FVG and 1H for the Order Block confirmation.
+The images below show the same setup on two different timeframes: 4H for the FVG and 1H for the Order Block confirmation.

 <table>
   <tr>